lassedds/Melonloader-AnimeGaming/README.md

 5) Now right-click it and open it with Notepad or any other note-taking program you use.

 6) There you will see a lot of stuff that you don't need to care about.
-You have to find a line saying this: <nobr>`:: Launch game "%GAME_PATH%"`</nobr>
+You have to find a line saying this: `"%GAME_PATH%"`

 7) Now add  `--melonloader.agfoffline` to the second line so it looks like this:
 8) `%GAME_PATH%" --melonloader.agfoffline`